chaijs/chai-json-schema/README.md

 [![Build Status](https://secure.travis-ci.org/Bartvds/chai-json-schema.png?branch=master)](http://travis-ci.org/Bartvds/chai-json-schema) [![Dependency Status](https://gemnasium.com/Bartvds/chai-json-schema.png)](https://gemnasium.com/Bartvds/chai-json-schema) [![NPM version](https://badge.fury.io/js/chai-json-schema.png)](http://badge.fury.io/js/chai-json-schema)

-[Chai](http://chaijs.com/) plugin to validate values against IETF standardised [JSON Schema](http://json-schema.org/).
+[Chai](http://chaijs.com/) plugin to validate values against [JSON Schema v4](http://json-schema.org/).

-Use [JSON Schema](http://json-schema.org/) [draft v4](http://json-schema.org/latest/json-schema-core.html) as implemented by [Tiny Validator tv4](https://github.com/geraintluff/tv4) to validate both simple values and complex objects with the rich collection of element [validation terms](http://json-schema.org/latest/json-schema-validation.html) ([examples](http://json-schema.org/examples.html)).
+Assert both simple values and complex objects with the rich collection of [validation terms](http://json-schema.org/latest/json-schema-validation.html) ([examples](http://json-schema.org/examples.html)).

 ## Notes

+JSON Schema validation is done by [Tiny Validator tv4](https://github.com/geraintluff/tv4).

-Chai-json-schema will fail also the assertion if a schema has a (`$ref`) referring to a schema that is not added before the assertion is called.
-Use `chai.tv4.addSchema()` to preset schemas (see below):
+The assertion will fail if a schema use a `$ref` to a schema that is not added before the assertion is called.
+Use `chai.tv4.addSchema(uri, schema)` to preset schemas.

-JSON Schema's main use is in validating JSON documents and API responses, but it is also a powerful way to describe and validate *any* JavaScript value or object.
+JSON Schema's main use-case is validating JSON documents and API responses, but it is also a powerful way to describe and validate *any* JavaScript value or object.

 ## Usage